Thursday, December 18, 2025

 Until the Enemy Had No Face, Part 3, Behind the Smiles

-By 2013, Anthony Reza thought the war was behind him, the ghosts of Vietnam, the lone survivor of a squad ambushed, left with the remnants, the emotional distress, hoping one day it would all fade away, with time, as the doctors at the V.A. told him, but he still struggles, not so much with memories, more from something more sinister, dark thoughts, which he hides from everyone, except those who know him best, and like other combat veterans, he copes.
-In this last and final excerpt from my newly completed novel, the journey behind the smiles continues.
+By 2013, Anthony Reza thought the war was behind him and only the remnants remained, the ghosts of Vietnam, the lone survivor of a squad ambushed, left with the emotional scars, distress, hoping one day it would all fade away, with time, as the doctors at the V.A. told him, but he still struggles, not so much with memories, more from the dark thoughts, which he hides from everyone, except those who know him best, and like other combat veterans, he copes.
+His wife thinks for him, looking to alleviate his most recent bout, his doubts and fears and knows he does best when he travels.
+In this last and final excerpt from my newly completed novel, the journey behind the smiles continues, from the streets of L.A. to the jungles of Chiapas.

 The story behind the smiles

 Serena recognized the signs.
 If she even had an inkling that I was alienating myself, she’d barge into my backyard office and confront me.
-She’d force me outside, into our landscaped backyard, a small oasis in the suburbs, and say, “You need fresh air.”
+She’d force me outside, into our professionally landscaped backyard, a small oasis in the suburbs on L.A's Westside, blocks from the Beverly Center, and say, “You need fresh air.”
 Once she stuck a sprig of rosemary beneath my nose and said, “This is reality.”

 When it’s bad, I can’t help but feel there’s a catastrophe about to happen, and it cripples me.
 Intellectually, I know it’s foolishness, but my body goes into protective mode, what I call my “turtle syndrome,” a shelter from the pain outside.

 If it isn’t too bad, and I think I can handle it, I’ll tell Serena it’s just my work, too much stress.
-She knows when I’m denying the truth, like the time she said, “No. I can tell when it’s work stress and emotional distress.
+She knows when I’m denying the truth, like the time she said, “No, Anthony, I can tell stress and from distress.
 If it’s an albatross on your neck, it can be a curse or absolution, depending on how you handle it.
 You’ve got to deal with it, fast, before it’s out of control.”

 This time, she wasn’t going for my excuse about “overwork.”
-She dropped her role of analytical sociologist and hit me with her East L.A. bluntness, “Shit, man, Anthony, you can’t mess around with this.
+She dropped her role of analytical sociologist and matched my cool Westside procrastination with her fiery Eastside bluntness, “Get real.
+You can’t mess around with this.
 If it gets out of control, it’s hard to reel in, and you know it.”

 “Serena, no, really, I’m almost finished, just polishing off the anthology, a little more editing, a stronger conclusion, and it’s done.”

 “Stop.
 The book’s been done.
-You’ve overcooked it, man.
+You’ve overcooked it.
 I’m going to send a copy to Willie and let him decide.”

 “No!
 Not yet.”

-Guillermo “Willie” Perez, V.P. of a mid-size press in New York, published a history text I co-edited with a colleague from U.C.
+Guillermo “Willie” Perez, descendant of parents from Ecuador and raised in Terry Town, up the Hudson River, was V.P. of a mid-size press in New York.
+Willie published a history text I co-edited with a colleague from U.C.
 Berkeley.
 It’s still in print and selling well in college classes.
-Willie published two of my smaller books, one taken from my travel journals describing a trip by bus into Mexico, the second, a Chicano historian’s critical look at the Vietnam war, nominated for a National Book Award, and both earning enough to cover my advance and bringing a little profit to the publisher.
+Willie took a chance and published two of my smaller books, one taken from my travel journals describing a trip by bus into Mexico, the second, a Chicano historian’s critical look at the Vietnam war, nominated for a National Book Award, and both earning enough to cover my advance and bringing a little profit to the publisher.

-When I told Willie about my proposed anthology of writings and photos of drawings, sculptures, and paintings by Chicano Vietnam veterans, it intrigued him.
+We were on a first name basis after one visit to New York we did some bar hopping on the Lower Eastside, and ended up at the Nuyorican Poest Cafe, where poet and playwright Miguel Pinero had left a huge footprint.
+I told Willie about my proposed anthology of writings and photos of drawings, sculptures, and paintings by Chicano Vietnam veterans, it intrigued him.
 Still, he’d answered, “Anthony, I don’t know if the public wants another book on Vietnam.
-Nobody cares, man.
-All that ‘thank you for your service-crap,’ is lip service.”
+I hate to say it, but nobody cares.
+All that ‘thank you for your service,’ is lip service, excuse the pun.”

-“Willie, my anthology will be different, brother, covering different themes, some about war and some not, some existential, but by Chicano Vietnam veterans who experienced war.
+“Willie, my anthology will be different, covering a variety of themes, not all about war, some existential, but by Chicano Vietnam veterans who experienced war.
 That’s the glue.
 As an historian, I’m interested to see what, after all these years, Chicano Vietnam veteran artists have been producing, and, sure, okay, how the war affected them.”

 “And, why only Chicanos?”